ilobilo/ilobilix/README.md

 * qemu-system-x86_64
 * qemu-system-aarch64

-Note: you may need more tools to build the sysroot, such as flex, bison, automake, autoconf, texinfo, gmp, mpc, mpfr etc
+Note: you may need more packages to build the sysroot, such as ``flex bison automake autoconf autopoint gperf help2man texinfo libgmp-dev libmpc-dev libmpfr-dev`` etc

 On debian based systems, I recommend installing llvm, clang and lld from here: https://apt.llvm.org \
 If you are on a up-to-date Debian based system (Ubuntu, linux mint, Pop_os!, etc) you can install most of them with this command:\